SamuelT19/AbeGarage-GROUP/README.md

 run ( http://localhost:8787/install ) in your browser searchbar and check if the tables created in your abegarageGroup database

-To create employee run post request ( http://localhost:8787//api/employee) in postman or thunder client
+To create employee send POST request ( http://localhost:8787//api/employee) in postman or thunder client

      // body data
 { "employee_email": "test@test.com",